tantaman/tantaman.github.io/_posts/2021-04-05-Religion-Last.markdown

 > What if we thought of it instead as the culmination of a civilation?
 A civilization's peak product, at the height of their power.

 The new interpretation would be that the civilization (the culture) had come to a full understanding of the place of reason in life.
-That while yes, we can make rational arguments, people ultimately make an arbitrary choice on how to live their lives and what to believe.
-You can chose to live by reason or you can chose to live by whim or you can chose to live by faith or you can chose to inconsistenly live by many of these things.
+That while yes, we can make rational arguments, people ultimately make an arbitrary choice on how to live their lives and what to believe -- no matter the reasons they're presented with.
+You can choose to live by reason or you can choose to live by whim or you can choose to live by faith or you can choose to inconsistenly live by many of these things.

 Religion is a recognition that people will always make a choice whether there be evidence or not, a solid argument or not.
-That even if there is great evidence, the realms of knowledge are so vast that a well sounding countrary argument can always be raised and create doubt in the human mind.
+That even if there is great evidence, the realms of knowledge are so vast that a well sounding and contrary argument can always be raised and create doubt in the human mind.

 Religion is the culmination in understanding the limits of human reason.